How to get away with mass murder in Thailand

 II.
 FIRM EVIDENCE OF AN EXPLOSION

-The corpse of Dicky Kong, Second Purser on CX700Z, was lying spreadeagled on its back a few meters from the shattered nose of the plane.
+The corpse of Dicky Kong, Second Purser on CX700Z, was lying spreadeagled a few meters from the shattered nose of the plane.
 His face was swollen but his uniform and body seemed intact.
 Nearby was the crumpled corpse of an Irish priest, Father Patrick Cunningham, dressed in his cassock and clerical collar.
 Around them, wreckage and dozens of bodies were strewn across the forested hilltop.

 The captain of the flight was Australian pilot Neil Morison, a friend of Adrian Swire whose family conglomerate owned the airline.
 The plane was being piloted by First Officer Lachlan Mackenzie, and also in the cockpit were First Officer Leslie Boyer and Flight Engineer Ken Hickey.
 There were six Hong Kong cabin crew — two pursers, William Yuen and Dicky Kong, and four flight attendants, Winnie Chan, Ellen Cheng, Tammy Li and Florence Ng.

-Morison’s corpse was eventually recovered from the crushed cockpit, identifiable only because his mangled remains were still partially held together by his uniform.
+Morison’s corpse was eventually recovered from the crushed cockpit, identifiable only because his remains were still partially held together by his uniform.
 The bodies of Boyer and Hickey were identified in the Saigon morgue where the dead were taken.
 No trace of Lachlan Mackenzie was ever found.